VileDeg/aStar-cpp/README.md

 ```
 To convert pdf to csv you can for example use any online converter.

+You can turn off color print with `USE_COLOR` macro.

 This project uses CMake as build system.
 To generate the Makefile or solution follow for example these steps:
 ```
 mkdir build